patternfly/training-scenarios/tables/intro-table/step7.md

 };
 </pre>

-5) Set the `onPerPageSelect` property of the Pagination component to the function "handlePerPageSelect" you just created.
+6) Set the `onPerPageSelect` prop of the Pagination component to the function "handlePerPageSelect" you just created.

 <pre class="file">
 onPerPageSelect={handlePerPageSelect}